Year 2 Autumn 1

 Everytime your child reads with an adult at home, please fill in the Reading Reward booklet so that your child can be rewarded for their hard work.

-The children have PE on Tuesday afternoons and Thursday afternoons so please ensure they have their kits for this session.
+The children have PE on Tuesday afternoons and Thursday afternoons so please ensure they have their kits for these sessions.

 Each class in the school is using Class Dojo.
 This is a fantastic, free resource to use to communicate with your teacher and see your child's rewards for their efforts.
 If you can, download the free app for your phone.
 You will see when your child gets a merit (and what it is for), you will see information put on the class story feed (such as reminders or positive messages!) and you will also be able to contact your teacher directly and they can contact you.
 This is perfect if you were unable to pass on a message at drop off etc.